AdventureMind 2024

 The full line up of speakers and workshops will be updated soon.
 Here are the first confirmed sessions:

-Professor Katharina Luttenberger - Psychotherapy for refugees and those with depression using climbing techniques
+Prof Katharina Luttenberger - Psychotherapy for refugees and those with depression using climbing techniques

 Professor Katharina Luttenberger and her colleagues have developed “boulder psychotherapy” which combines psychotherapeutic interventions with action- and body-oriented bouldering exercises.
 She has applied boulder psychotherapy with different groups including clients with depression, adolescents at risk and refugees in Lebanon.
 Katharina will share her theories and discoveries from practice and how she is "thrilled by the intense connection between body and mind and the fun that people experience with this type of psychotherapy".